antoineedy/istacky/README.md

 <!-- USAGE EXAMPLES -->
 ## :mag_right: Usage

-Istacky is meant to be used in Jupyter Notebooks.
-Do not foregt to have a look at the [documentation](https://antoineedy.github.io/istacky) for more details!
+IStacky is meant to be used in Jupyter Notebooks.
+Do not forget to have a look at the [documentation](https://antoineedy.github.io/istacky) for more details!

+_You can also access the a look at the [example notebook](https://github.com/antoineedy/istacky/blob/main/example.ipynb) for an example you can run at home._

-#### :video_camera: Tutorial (coming soon)
+#### :video_camera: Video tutorial

+English version:
+<iframe width="560" height="315" src="https://www.youtube.com/embed/U3erapTSOeQ" title="" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

+Access the French version [here](https://www.youtube.com/watch?v=U3erapTSOeQ).

 #### :notebook: Example

-_Have a look at the [example notebook](https://github.com/antoineedy/istacky/blob/main/example.ipynb) for a complete example._

 In our example, we want to create an output image, with a tennis point in background, and some plots, a circle and a logo on top of it.
 We will first import the libraries needed:
 ```python